bresc19/Component_Design/README.md

 # Component-Design
-A simple component design made using Vivado
+A simple component design made using **Vivado**

-The project was made by Matteo Bresciani for Reti Logiche course from Politecnico of Milan
+The project was made by Matteo Bresciani for Reti Logiche course from Politecnico of Milan.

 ### Description
 It's a component described with VHDL that, given a greyscale image (a matrix formed by pixel from 0 to 255 values), calculate the minimum rectangle area that contain value over a threshold value.